 A thinner taper is light-weight and offers great swinging speeds.
 It also lets the player add impact to the shots with quick wrist-action.
 But thin taper allows most of the ball shock to come to the handle.
 Consequently, the player has to suffer from the sting of mishits.

-Weight drop is a very important measure of softball bats.
-It is the difference between the length and weight of a bat, and is usually a negative value.
+The weight drop is a very important measure of softball bats.
+It is the difference between the length and weight of a bat and is usually a negative value.
 For instance, if a bat is 34 inches long and has a weight of 26 ounces, it had a weight drop of 8.
 Different leagues have varying weight drop requirements, so the players should know the league requirements before buying the bat.

 Typically, softball bats are made from aluminum or composite materials.
-Aluminum bats are made of aluminum or an aluminum alloy, and have a single-walled barrel.
-They are light-weight, easier to swing and have good trampoline effect.
+Aluminum bats are made of aluminum or an aluminum alloy and have a single-walled barrel.
+They are light-weight, easier to swing, and have a good trampoline effect.
 But aluminum bats have smaller sweet spots.

 Composite bats, on the other hand, usually have double-walled construction.
 They are heavier in comparison to aluminum bats and also offer a lesser trampoline effect but they have larger sweet spots and are far more durable.

 Every softball bat is minimally required to be ASA approved.
 This can be ascertained by making sure of an ASA-certified stamp which will be placed somewhere on the bat.
 Most softball league matches do not allow the use of any bat which is not ASA-approved.

 One or two-piece